dlsudatasci/dlsudatasci.github.io/content/_programs/masters.md

 * Applied Machine Learning Track
 * Business Analytics and Business Intelligence Track

-The **Big Data Science** track focuses on honing the programming skills required for data engineers to extract, transform and load data.
+The **Big Data Analytics** track focuses on honing the programming skills required for data engineers to extract, transform and load data.
 Data that comes from various sources to a unified and structured format.
 A format that allows the data to be processed for analysis and machine learning later on in the pipeline by the data scientists.

 The **Applied Machine Learning** track will allow students to dive deeper into understanding the different machine learning techniques and methods appropriate for domain-specific data mining problems and use cases.